MadelineMaid/themes/README.md

-these are just a bunch of vencord themes i've made, try them out or dont. most will probably require themeattributes to be enabled
+these are just a bunch of vencord themes i've made, try them out or dont. <br>most will probably require themeattributes to be enabled